afoley587/docker-terraform-nginx/README.md

 * Copy a shell script from our machine into the docker image
 * Mark the shell script as runnable
 * Mark the shell script as the entrypoint to the container

+By having the build argument, we can have one dockerfile for both our applications and our load balancer.
+Note that this isn't a typical practice, but allows us to keep this post slightly more brief.

+I invite you to snoop around the template files and the shell script on your own time!

+# Terraform